pavanchokshi/GO/FBoAuth/ReadMe.txt

 FBoAuth

-The implementation of three step oAuth authentication protocol in GO using Facebook oAuth.
+A simple Mithirl.js application that uses oAuth authentication protocol for login to application.